davidazaria/cumulus/README.md

 Wordcloud packages were not particularly helpful in this instance.
 In a future iteration, I am planning on having a standing Python server where I can use some of their data viz packages to render a word cloud on my locally stored data.
 From there, write an API call to my JS server to render it on my browser.

-Currently, I am not storing the counts; however, I believe once I get the TFIDF running, then storing the counts of words is superfluous.
+Currently, I am not storing the counts in the database; however, I believe once I get the TFIDF running, then storing the counts of words is superfluous.

+A Postgres feature I did not fully invest much time into from a storage perspective is storing the top words from each result, utilizing the following SQL query which will help me split my comma-separated string (hence the ',' delimiter) and returning back the first items before the comma is found.

+`SELECT split_part(result, ',', 1) FROM searches`

 ## Phases to completion